IIUG World 2019

 Informix v14 limited a table partition to 2^24 pages.
 V15 raises that to 2^48 pages.
 Most tables no longer require multiple partitions

 Informix v14 supported several pages sized up to 16K.
-V15 adds 32K & 64K pages quadrupling the amount of data per page and improving the performance of indexes for massive tables.
+V15 adds 32K, 64K, 128L, & 256K pages increasing by 16X the amount of data per page and improving the performance of indexes for massive tables.

-V15 increases both the maximum chunk (aka storage file) size and the maximum number of chunks supported.
+V15 increases both the maximum chunk (aka storage file) size from 4TB to 8PB per chunk and the maximum number of chunks supported.

 V15 supports invisible indexes.
 Invisible indexes are fully maintained and updated but are not considered by the optimizer for processing queries.
-This can be a static state for an index or a dynamic session specific condition.
-This can improve performance for querying tables that are highly dynamic such as staging tables and can be used dynamically to test whether an index is actually necessary to efficient performance.
+This can improve performance for querying tables that are highly dynamic such as staging tables and can be used to test whether an index is actually necessary to efficient performance.

 V15 adds the ability to acquire the query plan for a live active query (and some historical queries that have completed) without setting up for it before execution.
 This can help to diagnose slow production performance.